-Program counter – exist for one thread and has address of current executed instruction unless it is native then the PC is undefined.
-PC is in fact pointing to at a memory address in the Method Area.
+Program counter – exist for one thread and has the address of currently executed instruction unless it is native then the PC is undefined.
+PC is, in fact, pointing to at a memory address in the Method Area.

 Stack – JVM stack exists for one thread and holds one Frame for each method executing on that thread.
 It is LIFO data structure.
 Each stack frame has reference to for local variable array, operand stack, runtime constant pool of a class where the code being executed.

-Stack Frame – stores references that points to the objects or arrays on the heap.
+Stack Frame – stores references that point to the objects or arrays on the heap.